 Posted on Jan 18, 2016 in Family Law by Cheryl Wallace

-So what then is the difference between your rights as a married person and a cohabiting person in Scotland when your relationship comes to an end?
+So what is the difference between your rights as a married person and a cohabiting person in Scotland when your relationship comes to an end?

 A married person needs to be divorced by a Court.
-On divorce you are entitled to a “fair” share of matrimonial property, namely the assets accumulated during the marriage.
-In most cases this will involve a 50:50 split of the assets.
-There are however some circumstances where a 50:50 share is not considered fair, and one party may succeed in obtaining a greater than 50 per cent share of the assets.
+On divorce you are entitled to a “fair” share of the matrimonial property, namely, the assets which have been accumulated during the marriage.
+In most cases, this will involve a 50/50 split of the assets.
+There are however some circumstances where a 50/50 split of the assets is not considered fair, and one party may succeed in obtaining greater than 50% share of the assets.

 Cheryl Wallace is a Family Law Solicitor.
 If you require advice on cohabitation or marriage, or any other family law matter then please contact Cheryl on 01334 652285 or email firstname.lastname@example.org

 Receive the latest news, legal updates and event information straight to your inboxStay Updated